cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

 We will update the `x/upgrade.Plan` message for providing upgrade instructions.
 The upgrade instructions will contain a list of artifacts available for each platform.
 It allows for the definition of a pre-run and post-run commands.
+These commands are not consensus guaranteed; they will be executed by cosmosvisor (or other) during its upgrade handling.

 ```protobuf
 message Plan {